Updated October 30, 2021

 - Get a passenger to give a calming touch

-- Treat the anxiety if it’s a problem elsewhere
+- Treat the anxiety even if it’s not a problem elsewhere

-- Allow your dog to look out the window (while still using good car restraints)
+- Allow your dog to look out the window while still using good car restraints; for example, PetStock here sell a booster seat for small dogs

 From my experience, letting dogs look out the window works well, possibly for a number of reasons.
 However, if you open the window (which may help) please make sure the gap is too small to fit through.